 Even though certain software may already be familiar and trusted, it may not be best for students.
 New software can include components that do a world of good in the virtual classroom.
 The ability to work together in an in-class setting is absolutely essential to the learning process.
-The most common techniques for collaboration in virtual classrooms include:
+The most common techniques for collaboration in distance learning setups include:

 # The virtual whiteboard

 Whiteboarding is common among the current crop of e-learning solutions.
 They often come with many features like annotation tools, subject-specific functions, and even collaborative editors for code.
 Yes, virtual whiteboards are excellent for teachers imparting knowledge on their students, but they are also the ultimate show-and-prove tool for students in higher education whose work requires an extra visual boost to illustrate ideas and theories.
 Children beginning their elementary school education also make use of this function for those good old time-tested arithmetic-at-the-board exercises.
 Virtual whiteboards make sure that a vital component of the classroom environment is not lost.